-This bill would, until January 1, 2022, create the Behavior Analyst Committee within the jurisdiction of the board, and would require the committee to be comprised composed of 5 members who shall be appointed as specified.
-The bill would authorize the committee to make recommendations to the board regarding the regulation of the practice of behavior analysis in the state. analysis.
+This bill would, until January 1, 2022, create the Behavior Analyst Committee within the jurisdiction of the board, and would require the committee to be composed of 5 members who shall be appointed as specified.
+The bill would authorize the committee to make recommendations to the board regarding the regulation of the practice of behavior analysis.